MARTeamWhale/MUPPET/README.md

   - **Relative Start Time** - The manually selected start time in seconds of the call artefact relative to the start of the .wav file
 - A directory containing all the .wav files for which PAMLAB artefact .csv files exist. *Note: This directory can contain additional .wav files, but **must** contain all .wav files for which PAMLAB annotations exist*

-## Usage
+## Running the Tool
 ### Basic Usage
 To use the tool, open MATLAB and run the file _Baleen_SNR_Tool.m_.
 The most basic way to run this file is by pressing the "Run" button in the MATLAB editor, or by typing `Baleen_SNR_Tool` in the Command Window.
 This will load the parameters in the file _SNR_PARAMS.csv_, and you will be prompted to set the input and output file paths.

+When running, the tool will also prompt the user to specify which species and call type to analyze.
+This dictates which row of the parameter file will be read. ***For each run of the SNR tool, all annotations in a CSV file will be processed using the species and call type that were specified by the user at runtime; the tool does not interpret species or call type information within the annotation files themselves.***

 ### Input Arguments
-Alternatively, it is possible to pass certain input arguments when calling _Baleen_SNR_Tool_ via the command window, and avoid having to set them manually or use defaults.
-The arguments are:
+It is possible to pass certain input arguments when calling _Baleen_SNR_Tool_ via the command window, and avoid having to set them manually or use defaults.
+The supported arguments are:
   - **PAMLAB_DATA_FOLDER** - Path to a folder with PAMlab output.
 If not specified, the tool will prompt the user to select the path manually.
   - **WAV_FILE_FOLDER** - Path to the folder containing WAV files for the dataset of interest.
 If not specified, the tool will prompt the user to select the path manually.
   - **OUTPUT_FOLDER_LOCATION** - Path where the tool's output folder will be created (the output folder will be called _SNR_OPUTPUT_).
 If not specified, the tool will prompt the user to select the path manually, or simply use the parent folder of the PAMlab data if the user cancels the prompt.